Modifications Safeguarding Your Family's Future

 Parsippany Modifications Lawyer

-Dedicated Legal Help for Post-Divorce Modifications in New Jersey
+Comprehensive Legal Support for Post-Divorce Modifications in Morris County, New Jersey

 Courts are generally willing to listen to petitions for changes to divorce settlement terms.
 How successful you will be in this endeavor depends on the evidence and arguments presented for the court’s consideration.
 Your case may also be contested by your ex-spouse presenting opposing arguments.
-At Simon, O’Brien, & Knapp, our Parsippany modification attorneys are experienced in representing clients both seeking and opposing changes to an existing family law court order.
-We are here to fight for your rights and best interests and to ensure that your future and that of your children is safeguarded.
+At Simon, O’Brien, & Knapp, our Parsippany modification attorneys are experienced in representing clients who are both seeking and opposing changes to an existing family law court order.
+We are here to protect your rights and best interests and to help ensure that your future and that of your children is safeguarded.

 Those issues that can be subject to a change in terms or agreements after family court orders have been finalized can include: